jmw-phys/iNORG/README.md

     realized: finished the testing of the new short cut functional(phess). next do : Using this version of code to calc the real material for ZEN.
     thinking: (same as prev)

+Version: v1.2.16 @ 2023.12.18
+    realized: finished coding for the 3band model, add the alpha to control band 1 and band 2. next do : Using this version of code to calc 3band model (arXiv:2209.14178v1).
+    thinking: (same as prev)